Journal of Tropical Oceanography ›› 2026, Vol. 45 ›› Issue (3): 153-163.doi: 10.11978/2025123CSTR: 32234.14.2025123

-Study on the stability and complexity of diazotrophic communities and key driving factors in the root-associated zones of mangrove plants
+Study on the stability and complexity of diazotrophic communities and key driving factors in the root-associated zones of the mangrove plant Kandelia obovata

 1. 1 School of Life & Environmental Scinence, Guilin University of Electronic Technology, Guilin 541200, China